Ginger Pork Meatball Stir Fry

 Recipe Note: Don’t have Udon noodles?
 Check out The Beginner’s Guide to Asian Noodles to see what you can replace it with.

-- Use pre shredded cabbage and carrots from the produce section of the grocery store.
+- Use pre-shredded cabbage and carrots from the store

 How to serve this meal to your family